GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	This check looks for carriage return (CR) characters in pushed files.
 If the check finds a carriage return (CR) character the push will be rejected.

 	The default value is false.
 This means the check will not executed.

+	This option is *not* inherited by child projects.

+plugin.@PLUGIN@.rejectSymlink
+:	Reject symbolic links.

+	This check looks for symbolic links in pushed files.
+If the check finds a symbolic link the push will rejected.

+	The default value is false.
+This means the check will not executed.